Tohokantche/EviD-GAN/README.md

 # EviD-GAN: Improving GAN With an Infinite Set of Discriminators at Negligible Cost

-This repository contains code for our paper: "The residual generator: An improved divergence minimization framework for GAN"
+This repository contains code for our paper: "EviD-GAN: Improving GAN With an Infinite Set of Discriminators at Negligible Cost"

 - [Paper Link](https://ieeexplore.ieee.org/document/10639254)